CyberMonitor/orquestra-docs/v1/content/tutorials/recurrent-neural-nets-with-lstm.md

 ---
 title: "Recurrent Neural Networks with LSTM"
-date: 2020-07-10T14:22:32-04:00
+summary: Prediction of a noisy sine function by means of Recurrent Neural Networks
-draft: Prediction of a noisy sine function by means of Recurrent Neural Networks
+weight: 3
 ---

 ## Introduction